23 Beekman Place: Further renovations

-When the penthouse was completed, many of Rudolph's neighbors disapproved of the additions.
-One neighbor compared the penthouse to "assault as in rape", and others worried that their views of the East River would be blocked.
-Of the neighbors' complaints, architectural critic Paul Goldberger wrote that Beekman Place's buildings were designed in a variety of styles, which he said the neighbors had not kept in mind.
-Architectural reception of the house was mixed.
-Goldberger, writing for The New York Times in 1979, described the house as indicative of "both Mr. Rudolph's strengths and weaknesses", praising the aesthetic arrangement but writing that it conflicted with the design of the surrounding buildings.
-In the same newspaper in 1997, Joseph Giovannini called the house "the best thing that could have happened to the rather pickled enclave".
-Sorkin, writing for House & Garden in 1989, called it "easily one of the most amazing pieces of modern urban domestic architecture" created in the United States.

 Rudolph continued to work and live at 23 Beekman Place until his death in 1997.
 Before he died, Rudolph had been discussing the possibility of having a nonprofit organization take over the building and maintain his interior features, but he had been unable to do so.
 Consequently, the house was placed on sale for $6.25 million, and property agent Sotheby's placed advertisements in Southeast Asia, where Rudolph had been active at the end of his life.
 The profit from the sale was to be donated to the Library of Congress, which had almost 1,500 renderings for the house.
 In the meantime, the vacant space was used for fashion shoots.
 By late 1998, the asking price had been reduced to $5.65 million.
 Critics and preservationists raised concerns that the house might be demolished.
 At the time, since the house was not designated as a city landmark, a buyer could theoretically perform any alterations to the interior.
 Sotheby's received "six or eight" offers, many of whom reneged upon learning of the costs of restoration.
 Among those interested in buying the house were Joseph Holtzman, editor of Nest magazine.